mrsaicharan1/illumio_firewall/README.md

 4. If the input didn't contain ranges, I had written code to assert them directly.

-5. Initially i used a line_count parameter to omit the first row in the csv file by incrementing it each time because that would contain the column names.
-Then I realized that if I perform this check in a loop for around 500K inputs, it would drastically affect the performance.
-I was able to curb this by automatically running the loop from the second input by using the csv module's `next` method.(Took care of redundant operations)
+5. Initially I used a line_count parameter.
+The loop would check if the line_count is at 0 and omit the row at index 0 in the csv file (because this row would contain column names).
+Then, I realized that if I perform this check in a loop for around 500K inputs, it would drastically affect the performance(Check if the line_count is at 0 for 500K times).
+I was able to get around these redundant operations by automatically running the loop from the second input by using the csv module's `next` method.

 ## Further Refinements and Optimizations
 Due to the time constraint, I wasn't able to implement a few more helpful scripts and also optimize the existing methods.
 Some of them are mentioned below.